How to grant remote access to a single MySQL database

 Note that if it is left empty, phpMyAdmin will be installed in the domain web root directory.

 Database Host is for the place where your databases are stored.
 By default, it is ‘localhost’.

 5. Go ahead and access the installation URL in the browser.

-You will be prompted with the phpMyAdmin login window, where you need to enter database username and password.
+You will be prompted with the phpMyAdmin login window where you need to enter the database username and password:

-NOTE: database user should be added to the database in question first through MySQL Databases section in your cPanel.
+NOTE: The database user should be added to the database in question first through the MySQL Databases section in your cPanel.

 Need any help?
 Contact our HelpDesk